-The ERTMS system is divided into 2 subsystems: onboard and trackside, as shown in the figure below.
+The ERTMS system is divided into 2 subsystems: on-board (green boxes) and trackside (red boxes), as shown in the figure below.

-The ERTMS components corresponding to the ERTMS subsystem installed on the trackside are:
+The ERTMS components corresponding to the ERTMS subsystem installed are:

-The LEU is the interface between the Eurobalise and interlocking.
-The LEU acquires the information from the interlocking, and in concordance with the lineside signalling (if available) sends the appropriate information (called a 'telegram') to the Eurobalises, which in turn send it to the onboard system.
+The LEU is an electronic device which is used as the interface between the Eurobalise and interlocking (see below).
+The LEU acquires the information from the interlocking and, in concordance with the lineside signalling (if available), sends the appropriate information (called a 'telegram') to the Eurobalises, which in turn send it to the onboard system.

 Radio Block Centre (RBC)

-The RBC is a device used at ETCS Level 2 and Level 3 acting as a centralised safety unit, which, using radio connection via GSM-R, receives train position information and sends movement authority and further information required by the train for its movement.
-The RBC interacts with the interlocking to obtain signalling-related information, route status, etc. It is also able to manage the transmission of selected trackside data and communicate with adjacent RBCs.
+The RBC is a device used at ETCS Level 2 acting as a centralised safety unit.
+Using radio connection via GSM-R, it receives train position information and sends movement authority and further information required by the train for its movement.
+The RBC interacts with the interlocking to obtain signalling-related information, route status, etc. It is also able to transmit selected trackside data and communicate with adjacent RBCs.

 Driver Machine Interface (DMI)

 The DMI is the interface between the driver and the ETCS.
-In most cases, it is an LCD touch screen panel for control and indication functions, allowing the driver to enter the required input data into the system and to visualise the output data.
+In most cases, it is a Liquid-Crystal Display (LCD) touch screen panel for control and indication functions, allowing the driver to enter data into the system (e.g. the driver identity or the train running number) and to visualise the output data (e.g. the permitted speed).

 Juridical Recording Unit (JRU)